How to Apply

 The application process

 Students wishing to attend a Magnet or Choice School must submit an application which can be done online at this website.
-Additional printable copies of applications are available for city residents at the St. Louis Public Schools website at www.slps.org or call the Student Recruitment and Placement Office at 314.633.5200.
+Additional printable copies of applications are available for city residents at the St. Louis Public Schools website at www.slps.org or call the Student Recruitment Office at 314.633.5200.
 St. Louis County residents can visit the Voluntary Interdistrict Choice Corp.
 (VICC) website at www.choicecorp.org .
 At this website click on "Information about applying," or call 314.721.8422, ext.
 3012.

 Completed applications that are not submitted online using the website, may be mailed or dropped off to: